dhiway/cord/product-sdk/packages/origin-sdk/README.md

 ```

 Application tests import `createFakeApp` from `@cord-network/origin-sdk/testing`.
 Host storage,
-signing, statement transport, and prepared native writes are observable in memory.
+signing, and prepared native writes are observable in memory.
 Native reads
 fail with `unconfigured_chain_read` unless the test supplies a domain override or runtime adapter;
 the fake never invents an RPC endpoint.